 6. Enable matching gift auto-submission for employees.

 Traditionally, matching gifts have been an excellent way to drive corporate philanthropy—but it can leave a big part of the process up to individual employees who may or may not end up following through with the task at hand.
-That’s why more and more companies are exploring matching gift auto-submission, as made available through the corporate giving platforms they work with.
+That’s why Double the Donation and a select group of partners are developing matching gift auto-submission, to be made available to corporations who use the participating corporate vendor platforms.

-Auto-submission functionality empowers more employees to participate in matching gift programs by simplifying—and completely automating—the request process.
+Auto-submission functionality, which recently completed its time in beta, empowers more employees to participate in matching gift programs by simplifying—and completely automating—the request process.
 Whereas employees have often been required to provide donation, nonprofit, and employee information to complete match requests, now, all that is asked of those working for companies with auto-submission is a corporate email address.